 Another prophecy which may be relevant here is the oracle concerning Damascus in Isaiah 17:1-3, which begins "Damascus shall cease to be a city," and then goes on to predict that Damascus and other nearby cities will become deserted ruins where flocks can lie down and not be afraid.
 The prophet here was predicting a conquest of the kingdom of Damascus by the Assyrians involving the destruction of its capital city and other cities in the land of Damascus.
 But the prediction proved only half true.
 The kingdom was conquered by the Assyrians all right, but the city of Damascus was not destroyed.
 Passing under the rule of successive empires, it remained a large city.
 By using the term "land of Damascus" or "Damascus" for their wilderness refuge, the sect that produced the Damascus Document would be providing a complete validation of Isaiah’s prophecy, at least to its own satisfaction.
 "Damascus" would cease to be a city because for the members of the sect it would now refer to their wilderness refuge, where they—-God’s flock—-could lie down to sleep and not be afraid.

-If "Damascus" is understood as meaning symbolically the location of some sectarian wilderness refuge that could be used by Jesus people, somewhere in or near Judaea itself, then the mission of Paul to "Damascus" becomes more logical.
-Whether his authority to act against Jesus people came from the Jerusalem temple priesthood, the Herodian ethnarch, or the Roman procurator, or some combination thereof, it would be limited to Judaea and/or its neighboring Herodian areas, and thus make some sense.
-One can easily imagine a scenario where talk by Jesus people or by Paul himself about his expedition against a Jesus people wilderness refuge called "Damascus" later came to be viewed as an expedition to the large, well-known city of the same name by people who were ignorant of the wilderness refuge.
+If "Damascus" is understood as meaning symbolically the location of some sectarian wilderness refuge that could be used by the followers of the Christ, somewhere in or near Judaea itself, then the mission of Paul to "Damascus" becomes more logical.
+Whether his authority to act against the followers of the Christ came from the Jerusalem temple priesthood, the Herodian ethnarch, or the Roman procurator, or some combination thereof, it would be limited to Judaea and/or its neighboring Herodian areas, and thus make some sense.
+One can easily imagine a scenario where talk by these peoples or by Paul himself about his expedition against the followers of the Christ, in a wilderness refuge called "Damascus" later came to be viewed as an expedition to the large, well-known city of the same name by people who were ignorant of the wilderness refuge.

 So, the early travels of Paul can now be laid out.